stan-dev/projpred/cran-comments.md

 another NOTE at `checking CRAN incoming feasibility ...` concerning inaccessible URLs and DOIs.
 These URLs are created from DOIs and they are in fact accessible (just like the DOIs themselves), so we think this can be safely ignored.

-Additionally, the R-devel win-builder check gave an ERROR because of a unit test failure.
-In local tests, we have never gotten this failure before, so we hope it will not occur anymore in future R-devel versions or in the final R 4.2.0 version.

 ## Downstream dependencies